asm0dey/staks/README.md

 ### Low-Level API

-The low-level API gives you direct access to the XML event stream through Kotlin Flows.
+The low-level API gives you direct access to the XML event stream through Kotlin Flows and the StaksContext class.
 It's designed for:

 - Maximum flexibility and control over the parsing process
 - Streaming large XML documents efficiently